mikidroid/simple-bookstore/README.md

 This is a book app made with Java Spring boot.

+This service can help clients to view a large varieties of books with options to download either for free or premium download.
 This backend service can be used to store book details like;
 1. Title
 2. Author
 3. Release year
 4. Description
+5. Download link (coming soon)

 It implements the following CRUD operations;
 1. Add new book